MahmudShuvo/CSE442/Submission3/Readme.md

-We also correctly have uploaded slide.PPT here.
+We also correctly have uploaded slide.PPT and report here.